Addono/Addono/README.md

 # Adriaan Knapen - @addono

 Hi, it's Adriaan here!
 Cool that you're checking out my Github profile.
-I'm always up for a
+I love to talk about what I am/used to be working at, so feel free to reach out if there's anything which strikes you as interesting.

 ## More
 * [https://aknapen.nl](https://aknapen.nl) - Personal website & blog